json-schema-org/json-schema-spec/jsonschema-core.md

 of objects and arrays.
 The largest such scope is an entire schema document.
 The smallest scope is a single schema object with no subschemas.

-Keywords MAY be defined with a partial value, such as a IRI-reference, which must be resolved against another value, such as another IRI-reference or a full IRI, which is found through the lexical structure of the JSON document.
+Keywords MAY be defined with a partial value, such as a IRI reference, which must be resolved against another value, such as another IRI reference or a full IRI, which is found through the lexical structure of the JSON document.
 The `$id`, `$ref`, and `$dynamicRef` core keywords, and the "base" JSON Hyper-Schema keyword, are examples of this sort of behavior.